utkarshcmu/grafana.org/content/blog/2016-11-09-grafana-v4-beta.md

 Big thanks to all the Grafana users and devs out there who have helped with bug reports, feature requests and pull requests!

+## GrafanaCon

+I will be presenting on everything new in v4.0 at this year's [GrafanaCon](http://grafanacon.org).
+Early bird tickets are sold out but there are still tickets available!

 Until next time, keep on graphing!<br>
 Torkel Ödegaard